CaptainGeek/ramblings/README.md

 Task list:
 - [x] Should delete unused/merged feature branches
-- [ ] Perform the same operations from the CLI/GitBash prompt (pending)
+- [ ] Perform the same operations from the CLI/GitBash prompt
 Have you tried turning-it-ON-and-OFF?
 Maybe a Windows restart will fix the issue.
+Yup, restarting Windows always helps, it did now as well!
+However, the issue cannot be closed because the problem re-occured.
+Even after killing the "git***" process from the task manager.
 - [ ] Check out linking issues to pull-requests: https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue

 All the best,